codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ```

-### GitOps with Argo CD: Synchronize Argo CD chart's minor versions
+### GitOps Runtime with Argo CD: Align Argo CD chart's minor versions
-To avoid potentially incompatible changes or mismatches, ensure that the native Argo CD instance uses the same upstream version of Argo CD as that used by Codefresh.
+To avoid potentially incompatible changes or mismatches, ensure that the Community Argo CD instance uses the same upstream version of Argo CD used by Codefresh.

 1. Get the Argo CD chart version used by Codefresh from the Dependencies either in ArtifactHub or from the GitOps Runtime's `Chart.yaml` in Git:
   * [ArtifactHub](https://artifacthub.io/packages/helm/codefresh-gitops-runtime/gitops-runtime){:target="\_blank"}: